jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Cauchy integral formula.md

 ###### _proof sketch:_

-In the same way as the proof of [[Complex Analysis --- math-135/notes/Cauchy-Goursat theorem#_corollary _ Cauchy's theorem|Cauchy's theorem]], this gives us an antiderivative $F$ with $F' = f$.
+In the same way as the proof of [[Complex analysis --- math-135/notes/Cauchy-Goursat theorem#_corollary _ Cauchy's theorem|Cauchy's theorem]], this gives us an antiderivative $F$ with $F' = f$.
 But then $F$ is indefinitely differentiable, and thus, it's derivative $f$ must be holomorphic.

 Morera's theorem allows us to create holomorphic functions out of holomorphic functions by processes that preserve integrals.